takykongo/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Returns 1 and prints + if n is greater than zero Returns 0 and prints 0 if n is zero
 Returns -1 and prints - if n is less than zero

+6-abs.c : Write a function that computes the absolute value of an integer.

+Prototype: int abs(int);